 Other times the best way to deal with noisy neighbors is to remove yourself from the situation, especially if it's only temporary.
 Ask yourself if you can just take a walk.
 This is clearly just a temporary fix, but sometimes, it’s better to be reasonable.
 For example, if your neighbors’ noise is due to a Sweet 16, it might be better to leave the kids to have their fun for the night.

-If the situation doesn't resolve itself or your neighbors don't want to stop making excessive noise, it's time to notify your landlord or homeowner's association.
+Another way to deal with a noisy neighbor problem is to notify the landlord or homeowners association.
+Take this step if the situation doesn't resolve itself or your neighbors don't want to stop making excessive noise.
+When you notify the landlord or homeowner's association, explain that the noisy neighbors are being uncooperative and that it's causing you a major disturbance.
 Landlords and HOAs want all of their residents to be happy, so they will quickly notify your neighbors that they need to keep the noise down.

 4. File a Noise Complaint